-A fantastic soup that is flavorful, thick, and comes together quickly.
-Potatoes might sound bland in a soup, but with a handful of simple ingredients, it can be hearty, delicious, and comforting without much fuss.
+This is a fantastic soup that is flavorful, thick, and comes together quickly.
+Potatoes might sound bland in a soup, but with a handful of simple ingredients, it can be hearty and delicious without much fuss.
 It keeps well and can be frozen.

 Comfort food in a bowl

-This soup is in my top three favorites of all time, together with gazpacho and the easiest red lentil soup ever.
+This soup is one of my top three favorites of all time, together with gazpacho and the easiest red lentil soup ever.

 It's a no-frills recipe, making it perfect for novice and seasoned cooks.
 You get a straightforward, no-fuss bowl of soup that requires little effort.
 The smell and aroma in your kitchen will be absolutely amazing!
 You can thank me later.